-Children with autism or other communication difficulties need to have aspects of the curriculum presented to them in a way that takes account of their unique learning styles.
+Autistic children and children with communication differences need to have aspects of the curriculum presented to them in a way that takes account of their unique learning styles.

-This means, especially in the early years, that methods and approaches which may be appropriate for typically developing children will not necessarily help children with autism to access learning opportunities in the same way.
+This means, especially in the early years, that methods and approaches which may be appropriate for typically developing children will not necessarily help autistic children to access learning opportunities in the same way.

 Curriculum plans at the Circle Centre nursery reflect a balance between the unique needs of each individual child and the broad and balanced requirements of the Early Years Foundation Stage (EYFS) curriculum.
 Topics and activities planned for each term are detailed in our nursery newsletter with core vocabulary which is issued each half term.